Avokadoen/ecez/README.md

  * Implementation of [conway's game of life](https://github.com/Avokadoen/ecez/blob/main/examples/game-of-life/main.zig) which also integrate tracy
  * The code from this [readme](https://github.com/Avokadoen/ecez/blob/main/examples/readme/main.zig)

+ There is also [wizard rampage](https://github.com/Avokadoen/wizard_rampage) which is closer to actual game code.
+This was originally a game jam so some of the code is "hacky" but the ecez usage should be a practical example

 ### Test Driven Development

 The codebase also utilize TDD to ensure a certain level of robustness, altough I can assure you that there are many bugs to find yet! ;)